 9. Failing to shoulder check and signal when changing lanes.

-10. Failing to signal when leaving a parked position on a street.
+10. Failing to signal when leaving a parked position on a street, in the MPI garage or before moving after the parallel parking explanation.

 Road test – Components of the test